AFRICA

 Yes, the parties can obtain permission from the FCO if the undertakings concerned put forward important reasons, in particular to prevent serious damage to an undertaking concerned or to a third party.
 The permission may be granted subject to conditions and obligations in order to ensure effective competition.

 The FCO is usually reluctant to grant a permission and it will do so only in very exceptional circumstances.
-So far, the most cases where it granted a permission concerned mergers where the target undertaking was bankrupt and close to "collapsing".
+So far, the most cases where it granted a permission concerned mergers where the target undertaking was insolvent or close to "collapsing".

 39) Due diligence and other preparatory steps